garmeeh/next-seo/README.md

 ## JSON-LD

 Next SEO now has the ability to set JSON-LD a form of structured data.
-Structured data is a standardised format for providing information about a page and classifying the page content.
+Structured data is a standardized format for providing information about a page and classifying the page content.

 Google has excellent content on JSON-LD -> [HERE](https://developers.google.com/search/docs/data-types/article)

-**If using app directory then please ensure to add `useAppDir={true}` prop and that you are using the component in the `page.js`**
+**If using the app directory then please ensure to add `useAppDir={true}` prop and that you are using the component in the `page.js`**

 Below you will find a very basic page implementing each of the available JSON-LD types: